-Hillcrest School: Physical Intervention Report Staff Name: Date of Incident: Full name(s) of Pupil (s) involved: Specific location of Incident: Full names of staff witnesses: Time of Incident: Full names of student witnesses: Names of other witnesses, ie - visitors / parents:

-Justification for physical intervention (tick) Explain predicted harm prevented by intervention

-To prevent self-harm

-To prevent harm to other children \Box

-To prevent harm to adults

-To prevent damage to property

-To prevent loss of learning

-Triggers - what factors led to the situation occurring?

-Primary de-escalation techniques used (state in order they were used)

-Verbal advice and support Offering services of other staff

-Calm talking Informing of consequences

-Distractions Taking non-threatening body position

-Reassurance Step away

-Humour Clear instruction/warning

-Negotiation Attempt made to get support from others

-Offering advice and options Diversion

-Describe the nature of the force used, ie - degree, type of hold and length of time:
+Hillcrest School: Phys ical Intervention Report Staff Name: Date of Incident: Full name(s) of Pupil (s) involved: Specific location of Incident: Full names of staff witnesses: Time of Incident: Full names of student witnesses: Names of other witnesses, ie - visitors / parents: Justification for physical intervention (tick) Explain predicted harm prevented by intervention To prevent self-harm □ To prevent harm to other children □ To prevent harm to adults □ To prevent damage to property □ To prevent loss of learning □ Triggers - what factors led to the situation occurri ng?
+Primary de-escalation techniques used (state in order they were used) Verbal advice and support Offering services of other staff Calm talking Informing of consequences Distractions Taking non-threatening body position Reassurance Step away Humour Clear instruction/warning Negotiation Attempt made to get support from others Offering advice and options Diversion Any additional information on de-escalation techn iques used: Describe the nature of the force used, ie - degree, type of hold and length of time:

-Describe how the student responded during the incident - What did he/she say and do?
-What did you say during the incident?

-Describe the actions and comments of any of person present during the incident:

-Provide details of any injuries or marks to the skin on the student, yourself and anyone else who was involved in the incident:

-Did anyone involved in the incident require first aid treatment?
+Describe how the student responded during the incase say during the incident? ident - What did he/she say and do?
+What did you Describe the actions and comments of any of person on present during the incident: Provide details of any injuries or marks to the skin involved in the incident: on the student, yourself and anyone else who was Did anyone involved in the incident require first aid treatment?
 If so, who?

-Provide details on any damage to school or personal property during the incident:

-Provide details on any other relevant information:
+Provide details on any damage to school or person al property during the incident: Provide details on any other relevant information: Signed: Date: Incident reported to: Time:

-Signed:
+To be completed by the Headteacher

+Headteacher: